The Domestic Life: How to Avoid Common Pests

 You can use natural repellents, pesticides, and mechanical methods to eliminate pests from your home.

 • Natural repellents: Many plants are known for their ability to repel insects.
-Some of these plants include mints and lemon balm (lemon balm is also good for headaches), citronella grasses (which are sold as candles), or cedar shavings that you can keep in a box on the floor near where you sleep.
+Some of these plants include mints and lemon balm (lemon balm is also suitable for headaches), citronella grasses (which are sold as candles), or cedar shavings that you can keep in a box on the floor near where you sleep.

 • Pesticides: A number of household products contain pesticides that will kill fleas, bedbugs, and other crawling insects without harming humans or pets.
-Examples include liquid dish detergent with borax added; sprays containing pyrethrum powder (a natural insecticide derived from chrysanthemum flowers); dry-type powders containing neem oil—a plant extract that repels many types of pests; granular baits placed under furniture legs; homemade traps made from peanut butter sandwiches packed tightly with peanut butter mixed with boric acid powder (boric acid kills roaches); traps baited with rice flour mixed with hot sauce—the hotter the sauce gets over time inside these traps which attracts more roaches into them where they die; sticky glue traps placed around baseboards where bugs tend toward crawl on walls above them because it feels warmer there than outside during wintertime months when temperatures drop below freezing point outside so stay warm at night.
+Examples include liquid dish detergent with borax added; sprays containing pyrethrum powder (a natural insecticide derived from chrysanthemum flowers); dry-type powders containing neem oil—a plant extract that repels many types of pests; granular baits placed under furniture legs; homemade traps made from peanut butter sandwiches packed tightly with peanut butter mixed with boric acid powder (boric acid kills roaches); traps baited with rice flour mixed with hot sauce—the more desirable the sauce gets over time inside these traps which attracts more cockroaches into them where they die; sticky glue traps placed around baseboards where bugs tend toward crawl on walls above them because it feels warmer there than outside during wintertime months when temperatures drop below freezing point out so stay warm at night.

-Keep the pests away
+Keep the pests away.

 • Keep Your Home Clean: Providing your dogs with a clean environment can benefit them and help to avoid many of the issues that can occur when they have access to food and drink that isn’t in their box or litter box.
 This includes more than just vacuuming the floors; it also includes washing all interior surfaces with hot, soapy water once a week, sanitizing any potential entry points for pests, using traps in place of chemicals if at all possible, and caulking cracks around pipes (such as vents) where insects could enter your home.